ianwijma/ian.wij.ma/content/pages/home/intro.md

 **About me**

 I'm Ian Wijma from The Netherlands, Enschede and currently living in Australia, Canberra.
-I moved to Australia on 14th of August 2019.
+I moved to Australia in 2019.

 **Passions**